 - Trade schools and community colleges offer degree programs in HVAC installation.
 Apprenticeship programs are common as well.

-- Employment of electricians is expected to grow 4 percent by 2029, about the same as the growth in other industries.
+- Employment of electricians is expected to grow 6 percent by 2032, faster than the growth in other industries.

 - Plumbers advise on and install pipe systems and fixtures in buildings.
 They work with and may help prepare blueprints.